 Katherine is a two-time Emmy winning journalist.
 In 2022 she was honored with an Emmy for individual achievement in reporting from the National Academy of Television Arts & Sciences Northwest Chapter.
 She is an Edward R. Murrow Award winner for Excellence in Diversity, Equity, and Inclusion, and a Western Regional Associated Press Mark Twain Award winner for feature reporting.
 Katherine has also earned more than a dozen Emmy nominations for news writing, sports reporting and an investigative series on Portland gangs, guns and prostitution.

 The Oregonian listed Katherine as one of Portland’s Most Memorable Media Stars of All Time.

 Katherine began her television news career in Southern Oregon as the Klamath Falls Bureau Chief and weekend anchor for KDRV (ABC) in Medford.
 Next, she spent two years reporting at KKTV (CBS) in Colorado Springs, CO.
 Between blizzards and mountain rescues, she reported on issues relevant to the region's extensive military community.

 Katherine grew up in Portland and graduated from Reynolds High School.
 She attended Mt.
 Hood Community College and Western Oregon University where she received a Bachelor of Arts degree in Speech Communication.
 She also ran track for the Wolves.

 Giving back to her community is important to Katherine.
-She emcees local fundraisers, volunteers with her church and won a charitable dance competition with her performance of the Tango.
+She emcees local fundraisers, volunteers at her church and won a charitable dance competition with her performance of the Tango.

-Katherine enjoys running, painting, gardening and playing the violin.
-An avid sports fan, Katherine cheers for the Portland Trail Blazers and Denver Broncos.
+In her free time, Katherine enjoys running, painting, gardening and playing the violin.
+An avid sports fan, Katherine cheers for the Portland Trail Blazers, Denver Broncos and Los Angeles Dodgers.
 She's also a member of the National Association of Hispanic Journalists.